 Why are some people bullied, while others bully?

 Information about criminal exploitation and how you can access support.

-Using computers, tablets and mobile phones to hurt, annoy or harass people is bullying.
-Learn how to protect yourself and help others fight cyberbullying.
+Using digital devices and mobile phones to hurt, annoy or harass people is bullying.
+Learn how to use digital devices safely and supportively.

 We all like to share news stories with our friends on social media, but do any of us check if the stories are actually true?

 Female Genital Mutilation (FGM) is when a girl’s genitals (private parts) are cut.
 This is illegal in the UK.

 In an emergency, would you know what to do?